-Figure 5-13 WAN - PPPoE
+Figure 5-7 WAN - PPPoE

 - User Name/Password Enter the User Name and Password provided by your ISP.
-These fields are case-sensitive. - Secondary Connection It's available only for PPPoE Connection.
+These fields are case-sensitive. - Confirm Password Re-enter the Password provided by your ISP to ensure the Password you entered is correct. - Secondary Connection It's available only for PPPoE Connection.
 If your ISP provides an extra Connection type such as Dynamic/Static IP to connect to a local area network, then you can check the radio button of Dynamic/Static IP to activate this secondary connection. - Disabled The Secondary Connection is disabled by default, so there is PPPoE connection only.
-This is recommended. - Dynamic IP You can check this radio button to use Dynamic IP as the secondary connection to connect to the local area network provided by ISP. - Static IP You can check this radio button to use Static IP as the secondary connection to connect to the local area network provided by ISP. - Connect on Demand In this mode, the Internet connection can be terminated automatically after a specified inactivity period (Max Idle Time) and be re-established when you attempt to access the Internet again.
+This is recommended. - Dynamic IP You can check this radio button to use Dynamic IP as the secondary connection to connect to the local area network provided by ISP.

+- Static IP You can check this radio button to use Static IP as the secondary connection to connect to the local area network provided by ISP. - Connect on Demand In this mode, the Internet connection can be terminated automatically after a specified inactivity period (Max Idle Time) and be re-established when you attempt to access the Internet again.
 If you want your Internet connection keeps active all the time, please enter "0" in the Max Idle Time field.
-Otherwise, enter the number of minutes you want to have elapsed before your Internet access disconnects.

-- Connect Automatically The connection can be re-established automatically when it was down. - > Time-based Connecting The connection will only be established in the period from the start time to the end time (both are in HH:MM format).
+Otherwise, enter the number of minutes you want to have elapsed before your Internet access disconnects. - Connect Automatically The connection can be re-established automatically when it was down. - Time-based Connecting The connection will only be established in the period from the start time to the end time (both are in HH:MM format).